The Department of Theatre offers the Bachelor of Arts degree in Theatre, providing

-The department annually produces four main stage and studio productions for the campus
+OSU's theatre department annually produces four main stage and studio productions

-community.
-Acting, design and technology opportunities are available to you starting
+for the campus community.
+Acting, design and technology opportunities are available

-freshman year.
-Our faculty are working professionals who are devoted to mentoring
+to you starting in your freshman year.
+Our faculty are working professionals who are

-and educating their students, as well as maintaining their scholarly and/or creative
+devoted to mentoring and educating you, as well as maintaining their own scholarly

 This degree is designed to prepare students for careers in both theatre and the general